Ecma Rules (June 2019)

 One-time visitors can attend a meeting only at the invitation of the SG at the request of the TC.
 They have no voting rights.

 Individuals can participate in the work of a TC as invited experts.
 They participate only at the invitation of the SG at the request of the TC.
 They have no voting rights.
 Invited experts shall comply with the Ecma policies and sign the appropriate form before participating.
+The invitation to participate may be withdrawn by the SG at any time.

 The provisional Chairman and Vice-Chairman nominated by the ExeCom shall act for an initial period which shall be not less than six months from the date of the first meeting and which shall include the first three meetings.